 In an effort to assist Mississippi gamblers who are seeking legally approved sportsbook gambling options, we have generated this resource guide that systematically breaks down relevant information concerning the legalities of betting on sports in Mississippi.
 We will discuss the gambling laws on both a state and federal level and how these laws impact the options that are legally available to residents of the Magnolia State.
 Lastly, we will provide direction for accessing legally licensed American online sportsbooks that accept customers from Mississippi.

 For Mississippi Players

-Sports fans in Mississippi looking for legally licensed sports betting options can find everything they need at Betonline, an extremely reputable 5 star sportsbook that accepts all Mississippi players.
+Sports fans in Mississippi looking for legally licensed online sports betting options can find everything they need at BetOnline, an extremely reputable 5-star sportsbook that accepts all Mississippi players.
 Doing business for over 20 years, they have earned a fantastic reputation in the industry by offering great betting lines, secure software and some of the best bonuses in the business.
 Their range of betting lines and wagering options for is nothing short of impressive.
 Licensed out of Panama, they can legally accept all USA players because they are located offshore.

 Is Online Sports Betting Legal in Mississippi?

 Mississippi legalized domestic sports betting in 2018, not long after PASPA was repealed by the Supreme Court.
 They are the first southern state to offer a sportsbook that residents and visitors can play in the casinos.
 State-wide online sports betting is still not allowed from domestic sportsbooks, but the casinos are poised to offer an online sportsbook that can be used while on casino grounds.